BrianAronson/Indiana-MAT-Opioid/README.md

 About
 -----
 This repository was written in 2019.
-It uses the Washington Posts' version of the Automation of Reports and Consolidated Orders System (ARCOS) (as as titled by WaPo, the "DEA Database"), the American Community Survey, and a private insurance dataset to track the relationship between opioid pill supply and use of medical assisted therapies (MAT) in treating opioid addiction.
+It uses the Washington Posts' version of the Automation of Reports and Consolidated Orders System (ARCOS) (titled by WaPo: "The DEA Database"), the American Community Survey, and a private insurance dataset to track the relationship between opioid pill supply and use of medical assisted therapies (MAT) in treating opioid addiction.